-I am a sophomore at Wash U studying Math and Business.
+I am a sophomore at Wash U studying Finance, Economics, and Computer Science.
 I come from Locust Valley, New York and I fell in love with baseball when I went to a Mets-Yankees subway series game when I was 7.
 I am really interested in statistics and sabermeterics, and I look forward to writing & editing stat-based articles and analysis for Cardsblog!

 I am a sophomore at Washington University in St. Louis from Westport, Connecticut.
 I’m studying Economics & Strategy with a minor in the Business of Sports in the Olin Business School.
 While baseball is a main hobby of mine, I also enjoy journalism, working with statistics, and Spikeball (check it out if you're unfamiliar).

 I am a sophomore at Wash U in the College of Arts and Sciences from Stamford, Connecticut.
 I am currently the president of the Sports Analytics Club on campus as well as the sports director of the student-run radio station, KWUR.
 I enjoy combining my interest in math with my love of baseball by analyzing player and team statistics.

 My first memory with the Cardinals was when I heard Jonah Keri say on Baseball Tonight that the team used the two picks they received from letting Albert Pujols leave in free agency on Michael Wacha and Stephen Piscotty.
 That was the point where I realized that I needed to start paying more attention to the Cardinals, the roster moves they make, who they have in the minors, and anything that their front office does.
 When you can let one of the best players in baseball leave for what seems like nothing, and still turn it into a net positive, then everyone in baseball needs to start looking more closely at what you are doing.